filamentphp/filament/packages/panels/docs/11-themes.md

 ## Creating a custom theme

-Filament allows you to change the fonts and color scheme used in the UI, by compiling a custom stylesheet to replace the default one.
+Filament allows you to change the CSS used to render the UI, by compiling a custom stylesheet to replace the default one.
 This custom stylesheet is called a "theme".

 Themes use [Tailwind CSS](https://tailwindcss.com), the Tailwind Forms plugin, and the Tailwind Typography plugin, [Autoprefixer](https://github.com/postcss/autoprefixer), and [Tippy.js](https://atomiks.github.io/tippyjs).